-The adverse drug reactions identified with Zolgensma in all patients treated with intravenous infusion at the recommended dose are presented in Table 7-1.
+The adverse drug reactions identified with Zolgensma in patients treated with intravenous infusion at the recommended dose from the 5 open-label clinical studies are presented in Table 7-1.

 Adverse drug reactions from clinical trials are listed by MedDRA system organ class.
 Within each system organ class, the adverse drug reactions are ranked by frequency, with the most frequent reactions first.
 Within each frequency grouping, adverse drug reactions are presented in order of decreasing seriousness.
 In addition, the corresponding frequency category for each adverse drug reaction is based on the following convention (CIOMS III): very common ($\geq 1/10$); common ($\geq 1/100$ to < 1/10); uncommon ($\geq 1/1000$); rare ($\geq 1/10,000$) to < 1/10,000); very rare (< 1/10,000).